 This course will scrutinize the historical development, political and economic characteristics and importance of the regional cooperation in Greater China.
 The course begin by outlining the main theoretical approaches (realism, pluralism, idealism and globalism) that are used to examine the regional cooperation, the existence of different type of regional cooperation, and various strategies for its maintenance and for improving its quality.
 The second part of the course focuses on the institutional system of the regional cooperation in Greater China, with special attention of the interaction between different actors in the region.
+From a social innovation perspective, students will explore the possibility of fostering regional cooperation at the sub-state level.
 The final part is concerned with the challenges facing the regional cooperation in Greater China and how the governments in the region use organizations and policy coordination to respond to the challenges.